alantao912/juliette/README.md

 ### Overview:
 ---
-*juliette* is an open source, UCI compliant **chess engine** that analyzes chess positions and determines strong moves.
-Currently, *juliette* has an estimated playing strength of ELO.
+*juliette* is a strong, open source, [UCI] (https://wbec-ridderkerk.nl/html/UCIProtocol.html) compliant **chess engine** that analyzes chess positions and determines strong moves.
+She currently has an estimated playing strength of 1600 ELO.

 This project comes with an associated chess front-end, *romeo*, developed in ElectronJS which provides a user friendly interface for playing against *juliette*.